web-work-tools/web-work-tools.github.io/content/posts/migrate-jekyll-hpstr-hugo.md

 $ git clone https://github.com/dldx/hpstr-hugo-theme.git hpstr
 ```

-So now, I have themes as a subdirectory in the root directory of this site `/web-work/themes/` and I'll just plug away.
+and you will see `hpster` located in: `/web-work/themes/hpstr`.

 ## Example Site

 Once you have the `newProject/themes/hpstr` you'll find the folder `exampleSite` in the `hpstr` directory.

-Just Copy the contents of `exampleSite` to the root of `newProject` over and test it to see if it will run.
+Just Copy the contents of `exampleSite` to the root of `newProject`, and test to see if it will run.

 `$ hugo`